JDOdea/Indielot/README.md

-Built using React, Bootstrap, and Reactstrap
+Built using Cloudinary, React, Bootstrap, and Reactstrap